Get,

 What Is Depression?
 Here’s Your Complete Guide

-By Faraz khan +2 more
+By Dr. Nikita Toshi +2 more

 Depression is a mental health disorder that induces a lasting feeling of sadness and loss of pleasure or interest in activities once enjoyed.
-It is a common yet debilitating condition, which can affect a person’s physical and emotional well being, and interfere with one’s daily functioning.
+It is a common yet debilitating condition, which can affect a person’s physical and emotional well-being, and interfere with one’s daily functioning.

 How prevalent is depression?
 A report on depression published in the Indian Journal of Psychiatric Nursing claimed that an estimated one out of every 20 adults suffers from depression1

 Depression is an ongoing problem rather than a passing phase.
 Depressive episodes may last for about two weeks or more.
-Sometimes, the condition may persist for several months, weeks, even years.
+Sometimes, the condition may persist for several months, weeks, or even years.

 Medications and psychotherapy are effective for most people with depression.
 Your primary care doctor or psychiatrist can prescribe medications to relieve symptoms.
 However, many people with depression also benefit from seeing a psychiatrist, psychologist or other mental health professional.

 Dr. M.G.
-Kartheeka, MBBS, MD
+Kartheeka, MBBS, MD(Pediatrics)

 Common Symptoms of Depression